Skip to main content

 Yes, you can unshare a folder.
 When you unshare, you’ll be able to decide whether members can keep a copy of the folder.

 There are a few reasons that might cause a link to not work.
-For example, the link might have expired, the owner might have changed the settings of the link, or you might not be signed in to Dropbox.
+For example, the link might have expired, the owner might have changed the settings of the link, or you might not be logged in to Dropbox.
 Authenticated links require viewers to be signed in.

 I added a folder I don’t want or need access to anymore.
 How do I get rid of it?